bamason2/ttp451-module/docs/labs/Lesson_2.md

 ### Introduction to DOE

-The MBC toolbox design browser can be used to design experiments (DOE) for collecting data (i.e engine performance responses like emission, torque output and fuel consumption).
-The design browser is a powerful tool which can be used to create complex experimental designs.
-Experimental design is important because it creates test sequences comprising of input variable values in the most efficient manner.
+The MATLAB&copy MBC Toolbox design browser can be used to design experiments for collecting data (i.e engine performance responses like emission, torque output and fuel consumption).
+Experimental design is important because it creates test sequences that set input variable values in the most efficient manner.

 The progress flow chart for designing an experiment and testing is shown in the figure below.
 Three different designs  will be used for comparison purposes.
-The designs will be compared by testing each one in a “DOE testing kit” script.
+The designs will be compared by testing each one in a “DoE testing kit” script.
 The outcome can be observed and changes/observations recorded.

 ![image](figs/lab2/fig_2_MBC_DOE_process.png)